-Wilshire has charged the WMC made up of the most senior members of Wilshire's executive team, including the President, Chief Operating Officer, Chief Financial Officer, General Counsel, Chief Compliance Officer and other members of senior management, to identify, evaluate and oversee conflicts of interest and develop and execute appropriate policies.
-When appropriate the WMC may delegate issues to other Wilshire committees, such as the Wilshire Investment Committee (WIC), to provide oversight or an independent assessment of an investment issue where a conflict of interest is present.
+Wilshire has established the WMC made up of the most senior members of Wilshire's executive team, including the President, Chief Operating Officer, Chief Financial Officer, General Counsel, Chief Compliance Officer and other members of senior management to identify-and oversee potentialand oversee conflicts of interest, and develop and execute appropriate policies, and oversee potentially conflicted activities.

+.1 When appropriate the WMC may delegate issues to other Wilshire committees, such as the Wilshire Investment Committee (WIC), to provide oversight or an independent assessment of an investment issue where a conflict of interest is present.
 The following is a list of conflict of interest issues that must be reviewed and monitored by the WMC or its delegate: